What is the real property value?

 190 m² x CHF 12'994 = CHF 2'468'860.00.

 This method will allow you to have a more or less exact evaluation, but will not take into account the specific characteristics of your property.
 Nevertheless, it is still widely used by buyers, who use the price per m² to evaluate a property quickly and to determine whether the asking price is not overestimated.

 The real estate professional is often asked to refine the price of the property.
 This can be a notary, a real estate agent or a broker.
 The latter analyses the subjective aspects of the property of which the owners are not always aware and also has knowledge of the local market, which will help him to anticipate the impact of the environment on the price of the property.
 During a visit, he will inform you about the specific characteristics of the property and in order to provide you with a complete value opinion, he will ask you for certain documents:

-- 🏢 Documents required for apartments: more information on the valuation of an apartment
+NB: 🏢 Documents required for flats - more information about the valuation of a flat

 In the case of a co-ownership: